 Every parent has faced the issue, how to quickly and without too much hassle measure the temperature of a sick child.
-Taking care of the sickling might mean sleepless nights filled with constant getting up, waking up the child to check their temperature etc. To make this process easier the Carinthian startup Sticklett has developed ‘Mary’, a haptic accessory, disguised in ladybugs, unicorns, elephants, and flowers, can be attached to the underwear of children and babies, where it records the vital signs and in case of irregularities, sends an alarm to the parent’s smartphone.
+Taking care of the sickling might result in sleepless nights filled with constant getting up and waking up the child to check their temperature etc. To make this process easier the Carinthian startup Sticklett has developed ‘Mary’, a haptic accessory, disguised in a cute ladybug, which can be attached to the underwear of children and babies, where it records the vital signs and in case of irregularities, sends an alarm to the parents’ smartphone.

 Mary, the fun and colorful parent’s helper